 The Balthazar score is a subscore within the CT severity index (CTSI) for grading of acute pancreatitis.

 The Balthazar score was originally used alone, but the addition of a sc...

 The Bethesda criteria are an alternative to the Amsterdam criteria for the clinical diagnosis of hereditary non-polyposis colorectal cancer (HNPCC).

 Diagnosis of HNPCC is made if any of the following criteria are fulfilled:

 2 or more HNPCC related malignancies

-Use only the size of the tumor during evaluation of response to chemotherapy has some pitfalls and limitations, especially when the estimated response for specific tumors such as gastrointestinal stromal tumor (GIST).
+The solitary use of the size of the tumor during evaluation for response to chemotherapy has some pitfalls and limitations, especially for specific tumors such as gastrointestinal stromal tumor (GIST).

 This congenital extrahepatic portosystemic shunt classification was proposed by Morgan and Superina in 1994 1: